hyrsh/homelab-rpi/mkdocs/docs/04_ceph/02_setup.md

 This command bootstraps the first cluster monitor and sets some initial configuration that is necessary for Ceph to function properly.
 It also downloads the Ceph container images which can take a while (depending on your internet bandwidth).

-After the command completes it will display some initial information about your dashboard login.
+After the command completes it will display some initial information about your dashboard login (e.g. https://hl-ceph-01:8443).
 Write that down and login.
 You will be asked to change your initial password.
 Do that and save it in a safe location (e.g. [KeePass](https://keepass.info/download.html)).

 Now you must copy the newly generated Ceph SSH key to all other hosts because the Ceph CLI does use different SSH keys than our system.
 In my setup this goes like this: